greums/logging-slackhandler/README.rst

 How it works
 ------------

-In order to send record to Slack without slowing down code run, message posting is done in background by a threads pool, and new records will be added to the queue.
+In order to send records to Slack without slowing down code run, messages are posted in background by a threads pool, while new records are added to the queue.

 In case of network delays or disconnection, app execution while not be blocked